couchbaselabs/sdk-rfcs/rfc/0074-config-profiles.md

 // Optionally modify the resulting environment (or builder) with existing API
 originalEnv.setXXXX(...)
 // Optionally apply a configuration profile to the original environment (or environment builder)
-ClusterEnvironment newEnv = applyProfile(originalEnv, “development”);
+ClusterEnvironment newEnv = applyProfile(originalEnv, "development");

 // Optionally modify the resulting environment (or builder) with existing API
 newEnv.setXXXX(...)